TomCrypto/epsilon/README.md

          which can cause problems with GPU's.
 To remedy this, simply change the loop  into a `for` construct with, say, 20 iterations, and try again.

-- **Q**: I'm having incomprehensible compilation errors under Windows.

-  **A**: I've encountered a situation, under Windows, where many variable names
-         used by the renderer happen to be macros under MinGW, for instance the names `far`, `near`, `interface`, etc...
-If everything else fails, try renaming those variables something else.
-But this really should not be happening and a compiler misconfiguration could be the cause.

 License
 -------